Peter-Martin/mobile-subscribers/index.md

   - Which consumers are likely to **cancel or downgrade** their service?
   - Which consumers are likely to **upgrade** their service?

-For the former (the potential ‘downgraders’), the business may wish to preemptively avoid the scenario by offering an alternative service package that’s more suited to the consumer’s needs.
+For the former, the potential ‘downgraders’, the business may wish to preemptively avoid the scenario by offering an alternative service package that’s more suited to the consumer’s needs.

-For the latter (the potential ’upgraders’), the business may wish to maximise consumer revenue by preemptively selling an upgraded service package or even upselling additional services.
+For the latter, the potential ’upgraders’, the business may wish to maximise consumer revenue by preemptively selling an upgraded service package or even upselling additional services.